2019 Valencian regional election: Election date

-Parliamentary composition

-The Corts Valencianes were officially dissolved on 5 March 2019, after the publication of the dissolution decree in the Official Journal of the Valencian Community.
-The table below shows the composition of the parliamentary groups in the Corts at the time of dissolution.
+The Corts Valencianes were officially dissolved on 5 March 2019 with the publication of the dissolution decree in the DOGV, setting election day for 28 April and scheduling for the chamber to reconvene on 16 May.

+Outgoing parliament

+The table below shows the composition of the parliamentary groups in the chamber at the time of dissolution.

 Parties and candidates

-The electoral law allowed for parties and federations registered in the interior ministry, coalitions and groupings of electors to present lists of candidates.
-Parties and federations intending to form a coalition ahead of an election were required to inform the relevant Electoral Commission within ten days of the election call, whereas groupings of electors needed to secure the signature of at least one percent of the electorate in the constituencies for which they sought election, disallowing electors from signing for more than one list of candidates.
+The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
+Parties and federations intending to form an alliance ahead of an election were required to inform the relevant electoral commission within ten days of the election call, whereas groupings of electors needed to secure the signature of at least one percent of the electorate in the constituencies for which they sought election, disallowing electors from signing for more than one list of candidates.
+Additionally, a balanced composition of men and women was required in the electoral lists, so that candidates of either sex made up at least 40 percent of the total composition.

 Below is a list of the main parties and electoral alliances which contested the election: